bichngocbui/PowerBI-AdventureWorks-Purchasing-Analysis/README.md

 - Orders: Contains detailed transaction information from global sales
 - People: Stores information about sales representatives across different regions
 - Returns: Tracks returned transactions and related data
+## Bussiness Value
+The Global Superstore sales data provides a comprehensive view into the company's worldwide operations.
+By analyzing this data, the senior management team can gain important insights to inform strategic decisions around market expansion and product portfolio optimization.
+The goal is to identify opportunities to drive growth and improve efficiency.
 ##  Technical Implementation
 - Power BI for Visualization: Design dashboards to display key insights visually, using charts, tables, and KPIs.
 - Data Processing: Use Power Query to clean and transform data, and structure a well-designed data model.